heidemn/db.sh/README.md

 ## Should I use it in production?

 If you currently use a Powershell script as your database, then it could be an improvement.

+Otherwise, use it only if you like databases that allow arbitrary code execution.